10 great ways to celebrate the Fourth of July

 In Marina Park, you'll have a lovely view of the Sleeping Giant as you listen to music on four stages, and you can try drumming in a circle or paddling dragon boat, kayak or canoe.

-Then, drive 80 miles south to Grand Marais, Minn., for an ice-cream social and music before fireworks.
+Then, drive 80 miles south to Grand Marais, Minn., for music and fireworks on July 4.

-The Ontario side features family entertainment and activities in Roberta Bondar Park along the St. Mary's River, and the Michigan side features a 7 p.m. parade downtown before the fireworks.
+The Ontario side features family entertainment and activities in Roberta Bondar Park along the St. Mary's River July 1, and the Michigan side features a 7 p.m. parade downtown before the fireworks July 4.